sprunq/RaySharp/README.md

 ### What is this?

-A C# raytracer, based on the book Ray Tracing in One Weekend by Peter Shirley, with additional live preview in OpenTK,Wavefront OBJ model loading and a denoiser.
+A C# raytracer, based on the book Ray Tracing in One Weekend by Peter Shirley, with additional live preview in OpenTK, Wavefront OBJ model loading and a denoiser.

 ### Why C#?